SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

     of RAP BO instances as import parameter.
 Therefore, instance data must be handled via the transactional buffer when self-implementing the saver methods.
--   Saver methods are called when the RAP save sequence has been triggered a [`COMMIT ENTITIES`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapcommit_entities.htm) statement.
+-   Saver methods are called when the RAP save sequence has been triggered by a [`COMMIT ENTITIES`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapcommit_entities.htm) statement.
 Note that in natively supported RAP scenarios, for example, an SAP Fiori app using OData, the `COMMIT ENTITIES` call is performed implicitly and automatically by the [RAP runtime engine](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_runtime_engine_glosry.htm).
 -   Find more information on RAP saver methods